-If you plan to work in Thailand, your first step should be acquiring the right working permit.
-In this article, we’ll be going through the process step-by-step to give you and your company all the information you need to acquire the proper documentation.
+If you plan to work in Thailand, your first step should be acquiring the right work permit.
+In this article, we’ll be going through the process step-by-step with Frequently Asked Questions (FAQ) on Thailand Work Permits to give you and your company all the information you need to acquire the proper documentation.

 By following our guide, you’ll have a full understanding of which visas and work permits are available, what the application process is, and what documentation you will need in order to apply for a work permit.

 In order to legally work in Thailand, the land of smiles, you will need to apply for and obtain a Non-Immigrant Visa Category “B”.
 Once you have your visa, you’ll be granted access to enter Thailand and you’ll be able to apply for your work permit.

 While the Non-Immigrant Visa allows you access to Thailand, the Work Permit is what you’ll need to work while you are there.